Agile-IoT/WordPress/README.md

 ##### 2.3 Add a service user

 Go to "Users and Roles" -> "Add" -> "Add New User" and fill in the required fields.
 Since this user will be used by wordpress, you can name give it the name "wordpress".
 On the next page, you should assign the admin role to the new user.
+If you don't include the admin role, the default role of the user in WordPress will be ```subscriber```.
 Finish the process.

 ##### 2.4 Add the service user credentials to the configuration file and adjust the rest of the WordPress configuration